lucasjinreal/alfred/README.md

 </div>

-*Alfred* is command line tool for deep-learning usage. if you want split an video into image frames or combine frames into a single video, then **alfred** is what you want.
+*alfred-py* can be called from terminal via `alfred` as a tool for deep-learning usage.
+It also provides massive utilities to boost your daily efficiency APIs, for instance, if you want draw a box with score and label, if you want logging in your python applications, if you want convert your model to TRT engine, just `import alfred`, you can get whatever you want.
+More usage you can read instructions below.